big-wisdom/Endeavor/README.md

     * Combine EndeavorBlock and OneTimeEndeavorBlock -- DONE
     * Make a RepeatingEvent model
     * Make EndeavorBlocks accept a RepeatingEndeavorId
+        * I think I now actually need to address why type data isn't making it back from the cloud
+            * Actually I might have accidentally fixed this
-    * make a RepeatingEndeavor model that uses a repeating event model to generate a list of Endeavor models tied to the RepeatingEndeavor models id
+    * Make a RepeatingEndeavor model that uses a repeating event model to generate a list of Endeavor models tied to the RepeatingEndeavor models id
+    * Make the UI